mobxjs/mobx-react-lite/README.md

 In other words: _the return value of `useAsObservableSource` should never be deconstructed!
 So, don't write: `const {multiplier} = useAsObservableSource({ multiplier })`!_

 Note that the value passed to `useAsObservableSource` should always be an object, and is made only shallowly observable.

+The object returned by `useAsObservableSource`, although observable, should be considered read-only for all practical purposes.
+Use `useStore` to create local, observable, mutable, state.

 ### Creating MobX reactions inside hook components